KasperFranz/workFlow/README.md

  When you have worked on issues for some time you get alot of delivered/ branches, these can be cleared with the command `git purge-all-delivered` which deletes the branches starting with delivered/ on your local repository.

-## setting up a new project on Github
+##Setup of a new project on GitHub
  First we need to clear the old labels and set our labels to be assigned - this can be done with the following commands

  ```